 One of the things most notable about Super Metroid is its profound and effective sense of atmosphere.
 Few games have managed to make an alien world feel so strange and surreal as the planet Zebes does here.
-Though the evocative music goes a long way to establishing the sad and decaying world, points must be given to the design team, who really nail the deliberate strangeness of the creature and area layouts.
+Though the evocative music goes a long way to establishing the sad and decaying world, points must be given to the design team, who really nails the deliberate strangeness of the creature and area layouts.
 What makes Super Metroid such a strong experience is its uninhibited use of wordless story-telling to craft an emotionally engaging narrative that casts two characters as mothers and creates an intense dichotomy and rivalry between them, culminating in an unforgettable battle over a savage, yet innocent, child.

 In the nuts and bolts department, the gameplay is wildly inventive, utilizing the power-up-based exploration mechanics that were introduced in previous installments.
-Super Metroid takes an everything-and-the-kitchen-sink approach to growing your character, wherein you start off as a pellet-firing weakling and end the game as an invincible, hyper-driven, flashing, super-speedy, infinite-jumping juggernaut.
+Super Metroid takes an everything-and-the-kitchen-sink approach to grow your character, wherein you start off as a pellet-firing weakling and end the game as an invincible, hyper-driven, flashing, super-speedy, infinite-jumping juggernaut.
 Add to that the fact that you’re playing as the most badass bounty hunter in the galaxy, and Super Metroid equals pure gaming bliss.
 If you want a game that absolutely lives up to all of its hype and more then you need to play Super Metroid.
 (Mike Worby)

 Banjo-Kazooie— Still as Charming as Ever